Tendinopathy: Treatment

 Treatment of tendon injuries is largely conservative.
 Use of non-steroidal anti-inflammatory drugs (NSAIDs), rest, and gradual return to exercise is a common therapy.
+A meta-analysis revealed that exercise using weights or a resistance band is more effective than using bodyweight alone.
+In addition, having rest days is more effective than exercising every day.
 Resting assists in the prevention of further damage to the tendon.
 Ice, compression and elevation are also frequently recommended.
 Physical therapy, occupational therapy, orthotics or braces may also be useful.
 Initial recovery is typically within two to three days and full recovery is within three to six months.
 Tendinosis occurs as the acute phase of healing has ended (six to eight weeks) but has left the area insufficiently healed.
 Treatment of tendinitis helps reduce some of the risks of developing tendinosis, which takes longer to heal.

 There is tentative evidence that low-level laser therapy may also be beneficial in treating tendinopathy.
 The effects of deep transverse friction massage for treating tennis elbow and lateral knee tendinitis is unclear.

 NSAIDs

 NSAIDs may be used to help with pain.
 They however do not alter long term outcomes.
-Other types of pain medication, like paracetamol, may be just as useful.
+Other types of pain medication, like paracetamol (acetaminophen), may be just as useful.

 Steroids

-Steroid injections have not been shown to have long term benefits but have been shown to be more effective than NSAIDs in the short term.
+Steroid injections have not been shown to have long term benefits for tendonitis, but appear to improve pain and function in the short term more effectively than other treatments except NSAIDs.
 They appear to have little benefit in tendinitis of the rotator cuff.
 There are some concerns that they may have negative effects.